Brephlas/spotify-party-queue/README.md

 # spotify-party-queue
-I was tired of saying "please make sure to not click on a song" when i was giving away my phone so someone else could add his favorite songs to the playback queue and then still fucking up the playback, so i decided to write a web interface (e.g. for the use on a tablet) for spotify that only allows adding songs to the queue.
+I was tired of saying "please make sure to not click on a song" when i was giving away my phone so someone else could add his favorite songs to the playback queue and then still fucking up the playback, so i decided to write a web interface (e.g. for the use on a tablet) for spotify that only allows **adding** songs to the playback queue.

 # Features
 - Add songs to queue (only works if spotify is actively playing)
 - List saved songs
 - List playlists (own + followed ones)
      - And all songs of a specific playlist
-- Transfer playback to another device
+- Transfer playback to another active device
-- Keyboard for search bar (used [simple-keyboard](https://hodgef.com/simple-keyboard/))
-- Ability to (un)hide specific playlists permanently
+- Ability to (un)hide specific playlists permanently (/hideplaylists)

 # Prerequisites
 - Python3